mycoboco/beluga/INSTALL.md

     "$2",

-The first line invokes `sea-canaey` installed in `/usr/local/bin/` and the rest specifies options to it. `sc.h` is processed by `#include` and thus you can make use of C comments to exclude unnecessary lines. `"$1"`, `"$2"` and `"$3"` have special meanings and will be replaced by user-provided options, an input file name and an output file name respectively.
+The first line invokes `sea-canaey` installed in `/usr/local/bin/` and the rest specifies options to it. `sc.h` is processed by `#include` and thus C comments exclude unnecessary lines. `"$1"`, `"$2"` and `"$3"` have special meanings and will be replaced by user-provided options, an input file name and an output file name respectively.
 For example, when you run the compiler driver `bcc` with these options:

     -I/path/to/headers -o foo.o -c foo.c